 When you're in a meeting, you're splitting yourself in two: the active listener who's paying attention to the speaker, and the thorough note-taker who's saving every insight for later.
 But doing two jobs at once is always tricky.
 You'll either miss the opportunity to ask a great question or fail to take a critical note that you'll need in the future.

 AI meeting assistants are here to help.
 They'll record your calls, transcribe the audio, and store it all for later use.
-You can then use a range of AI features to extract information, doing things like summarizing the transcript, listing key insights, and generating action items.
+You can then use a range of AI features to extract information, such as summarizing the transcript, listing key insights, and generating action items.
+There are some big names on this list: Fireflies, Krisp, Fathom, Fellow, and others.
+But I've also included a few more niche options too.

 I spent time doing in-depth research and testing on all the AI meeting assistants available, and based on my experiences, these are the best.